 I am frequently surprised when grooms have, let’s say, 3 interviews planned but take the first one offered which ticks the boxes even though they haven’t visited the other yards.
 The reality is that many grooms site not having the time to attend lots of interviews, and not wanting to drive around the country, so they take a not necessarily wise but pragmatic “a bird in the hand is worth two in the bush” approach.
 If you are at all indecisive or vague in any respect at this point the likely outcome will be a disappointment and you may never know why!

 Finally a word to the not so wise!
-More often than you think, employers advertise a full time permanent role and when a jobseeker attends an interview they are presented with an offer of self employment within that role.
-Not only is this a complete turnoff to many jobseekers who immediately will query your integrity not least because most know that it’s illegal to employ someone in a full time, permanent & exclusive role as self employed and if they don’t know, it is usually just a matter of time before they or the HMRC will get to know and you will be in some hot water.
+More often than you think, employers advertise a full-time permanent role and when a jobseeker attends an interview they are presented with an offer of self-employment within that role.
+Not only is this a complete turnoff to many job seekers who immediately will query your integrity not least because most know that it’s illegal to employ someone in a full time, permanent and exclusive role as self-employed and if they don’t know, it is usually just a matter of time before they or the HMRC will get to know and you will be in some hot water.
 If aren’t up to speed on this employment legislation please, don’ delay & check out https://www.gov.uk/employment-status/selfemployed-

-“Sell” your vacancy.
-Look online at all the various jobs on www.thegroomslist.co.uk or on our No.1/most popular equestrian recruitment social media pages (Facebook, Twitter, Google Plus and Instagram) and see what the jobs listed seem to have going for them, or not.
-Look at how we advertise and the types of pictures we use and plan your own advert by that comparison.
-Our traffic is unparalleled and we are, hands-down the best in the business for drawing job seekers to our vacancies.
-Play to your strengths and consider that in your own job advert.
+Do “Sell” your vacancy, play to your strengths don’t just put together a list of ‘demands’.
+Look online at all the various jobs for examples the good the bad and the all too often ugly!
+Then look on www.thegroomslist.co.uk or on our No.1/most popular equestrian recruitment social media pages (Facebook, Twitter, Google Plus and Instagram) and see what the jobs listed seem to have going for them, or not.
+Look at how we advertise and the types of pictures we use and plan your own advert consider using that template.
+Our traffic is unparalleled and we are unarguably and hands-down the best in the business for drawing job seekers to our vacancies.
 See our handy guide to writing an effective job vacancy advert here or again, call Caroline Carter directly for advice on 0203 006 5730/07747 686118.

-Don’t advertise your vacancy all over the place -This can lead the everyday Super Groom to think there is actually something wrong with the job!
+5. Don’t advertise your vacancy all over the place – This can lead the everyday Super Groom to think there is actually something wrong with the job!

-Be transparent about the wage and salary package – don’t seem furtive in your advertising!
+6. Be transparent about the wage and salary package

 The seasoned everyday Super Groom has his/her antennae finely tuned to all attempts to fudge the details of wage and salary package.
 Let’s face it, there is so much in the popular press these days, they could be forgiven for thinking that every employer is trying to bypass paying as they should.
-We know that is a minority issue but, unfortunately, perception can be reality to many, so remove that elephant in the room from the outset.
-We all use the terms IRO/Circa/depending on experience etc. but consider publishing your upper and lower limits so applicants know what is and isn’t on the table, and again no one is wasting their time.
+We know that is a minority issue but why not deal with that elephant in the room from the outset rather than risk losing a potentially great employee by being unnecessarily coy on the matter.
+We all use the terms IRO/Circa/depending on experience etc. but let applicants know what is and isn’t on the table, and again no one is wasting their time.
 As I have said, grooms are hypersensitive these days to employers paying less than the National Minimum Wage and whenever they see terms like “working pupil”, “on application”, “by negotiation” they will often give that job a wide berth.
 If you mean to charge for other things like accommodation, utilities, livery say so, for all the reasons stated.